On a Clear Day You Can See Forever (film): Critical reception

 TV Guide rates the film 2½ out of a possible four stars and comments, "[It] boasts great sets and costumes, but its script leaves much to be desired, and even the usually reliable Vincente Minnelli is unable to inject much life into the proceedings."

 Time Out London says: "Minnelli is able to decorate his material with beguiling visual conceits – the opening time-lapse photography, the colour contrasts between past and present.
 But he can do nothing to combat the script's length and shallowness, and there are some thumb-twiddling moments in between Burton Lane's delightful songs.
 The two star performers make an odd team, with their varying kinds of professionalism and vowel sounds."

-Box office

-The film was produced on a budget of $8 million.
-It grossed $14 million at the box office in the United States and Canada, returning $5.35 million in theatrical rentals.

 Accolades

 The film is recognized by American Film Institute in these lists: